The Elder Scrolls 6 is a real game that’s actually in development and is actually going to be released. One day.

 At the very least we can say we know it won’t just be called Elder Scrolls 6.
 There’s going to be a colon and another word to round the title off if previous releases are anything to go by.

-Where will Elder Scrolls 6 be set?
+Elder Scrolls 6: where will it be set?

 It would certainly be nice to find out more about the culture of either the Khajit or the Argonians so both of these extremely different settings have an understandable appeal to fans.

 The rumor that the game will be set here is based on a reported internal Bethesda memo from all the way back in 2014.
-In this memo, Bethesda employees were reportedly wanted against using the terms Fallout: Nuka World, Elder Scrolls VI or Project Greenheart.
+In this memo, Bethesda employees were reportedly warned against using the terms Fallout: Nuka World, Elder Scrolls VI or Project Greenheart.

 In an interview with Eurogamer, Todd Howard confirmed the team has settled on the location - but he won't tell us where yet.